 It may sound healthy but dried fruit is full of sugar, and it’s also sticky, so it stays in close contact with teeth for a prolonged period.
 This is a double whammy that feeds harmful bacteria on your teeth for longer, increasing the likelihood of damage.

 For most of us, it is not realistic to completely avoid all foods that may be bad for our teeth.
-And you shouldn’t have to, either.
-Just make sure that if you do eat certain foods like bread or dried fruit, or if you have a cup of coffee, make sure you rinse or brush your teeth – sooner rather than later.
+And you shouldn’t have to either.
+Just make sure that if you do eat certain foods like bread or dried fruit, or if you have a cup of coffee, you rinse or brush your teeth – sooner rather than later.